temporalio/documentation/docs/typescript/clients.md

 } as WorkflowStartOptions<WFType>);

 // // STEP TWO: client.getHandle
-// Continue in a different process (e.g. in a serverless function) const handle = client.getHandle(workflowId);
+// Continue in a different process (such as a serverless function) const handle = client.getHandle(workflowId);
 const result = await handle.result(); // wait for Workflow to complete and get result.
 See below for other Handle APIs const result = await client.execute(example /*...*/); // Alternative API for starting and immediately waiting for Workflow completion
 ```

-Apart from the three required options, you can specify other [WorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions) like the `searchAttributes` and `cronSchedule` (with important caveats you should read in the [Cron Workflows section below](#scheduling-cron-workflows)).
+Apart from the three required options, you can specify other [WorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions) like `searchAttributes` and `cronSchedule` (with important caveats you should read in the [Cron Workflows](#scheduling-cron-workflows) section later in this topic).

 <details>
 <summary>Note: Scheduling is not the same as Starting